How do you reach your health and fitness goals?

 - Step 4: Check in on your progress, and remember … change doesn’t happen overnight, so be kind to yourself!

 👉🏽Kara is co-founder and Chief Wellness Officer at Wise & Well Academy, a digital hub for online wellness courses and psychology-based resources to help others live happier, healthier, more productive lives.
-As a psychologist, she firmly believes developing a healthy mindset (and meaningful friendships) are key to achieving overall success and happiness in life.
+As a psychologist, she firmly believes in developing a healthy mindset (and meaningful friendships) are key to achieving overall success and happiness in life.
 Check out her Step-by-Step Guide: Breaking Bad Habits For Good with Behavior Chain Analysis.

 #26.
 Be Mindful of Your Thoughts And Emotions